 Causes of shoulder pain

-Below are health conditions that are linked to some common causes of shoulder pain.
+Below are health conditions that are linked to some common causes of shoulder pain and their [possible causes.

 - pain and stiffness that doesn't go away over months or years:

 - pain that's often worse while using your arm or shoulder:

 - tingling, numb, weak, feels like it's clicking or locking: